Alaska Labor Laws Guide

 What is the minimum wage in Alaska?

-The minimum hourly wage in Alaska for tipped and non-tipped employees is $11.73.
-The minimum wage increases annually due to inflation.
+The minimum hourly wage in Alaska for tipped and non-tipped employees is $11.91.
+The minimum wage increases annually due to inflation and will always be at least $1 higher than the federal minimum wage.

 What is the highest-paying job in Alaska?

-According to the U.S. Bureau of Labor Statistics, the highest-paying job in Alaska is surgeon, with an annual earning of $407,300.
-Here is a list of the top 5 highest earning professions in the state of Alaska:
+According to the U.S. Bureau of Labor Statistics, the highest-paying job in Alaska is that of a surgeon, with an annual earnings of $407,300.
+Here’s a list of the top 5 highest-earning professions in the state of Alaska:

 - Surgeons — $407,300 annually,